Camp Harding

 Planning for our Camp Harding ministry is carried out by our Volunteer Advisory Board

-2024 Board: Bishop Helen, Rev. Jesse Miller, Rev. Christine Burton, Terry Page, William Mitchell, Mike Mitchell, and Kate Berringer, Camp Director
+2025 Board: Bishop Helen, Rev. Jesse Miller, Rev. Christine Burton, Terry Page, and Kate Berringer, Camp Director